EMPOWER THROUGH HEALTH

 We recognize our mission through providing direct preventive and acute medical care driven by community participation, conducting multidisciplinary research projects to advance the frontiers of knowledge in global health delivery, and educating a future generation of global leaders to become socially responsible global citizens.

-To achieve the goal of advancing global health through research, ETH is scaling its Global Health Institute (GHI) to initiate five implementation research projects with collaboration from members of five separate American universities in the beginning of 2021.
+To achieve the goal of advancing global health through research, ETH has begun scaling its Global Health Institute (GHI) to include six undergraduate, one medical school, and two high school chapters.

 Our Goals: